ToonEwok/houdini/README.md

 The Houdini is a drop-in mixbox conversion for fight sticks with ~23.5MM holes for said stick (sanwa or hori will work off the top of my head).

 ### Note:
 As of May 26, 2025 I am yet to get the PCB's printed and tested, if I would've known I was going to make this I would've waited before placing my order with the pcb manufacturer.
-At any rate this your disclaimer that this has not technically been tested only test fit, however I am 99.9% sure it will work and will be ordering a small batch the next I place an order for a bigger personal project I currently have.
+At any rate this your disclaimer that this has not technically been tested only test fit, however I am 99.9% sure it will work and will be ordering a small batch the next time I place an order for a bigger personal project I currently have.

 To assemble you will need: